adkelley/tailwindcss-webpack-starter/README.md

 # Tailwind CSS Webpack Starter Project

 This is an example of a super simple Webpack setup for using [Tailwind CSS](https://tailwindcss.com).
+I cloned it from [tailwindcss/webpack-starter](https://github.com/tailwindcss/webpack-starter) and customized it to included *eslint*, *babel*, and *prettier* support.

 To get started, clone the project and install the dependencies: